 Marija GRINIUK has a background in visual arts, performance art, and performance pedagogy.
-She is a Lithuanian performance artist, during the last decade actively working as an artistresearcher in the Nordic and Baltic region.
-Currently she is a PhD candidate at the University of Lapland in Finland. mgriniuk@ulapland.fi
+She is a Lithuanian performance artist, during the last decade actively working as an artist-

 Tue Brisson MOSICH has a background in working with music as well as with performance and artists as both curator and facilitator.
 More recently, he has focused on academic research and writing, as well as design and programming.
 Independent, Copenhagen, Denmark. tmosich@ruc.dk